Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 spark.sql.oap.fiberCache.memory.manager           kmem
 ```

-#### Non-evictable cache
+#### Noevict cache

-The non-evictable cache strategy is also supported in OAP based on the memkind library for DCPMM.
+The noevict cache strategy is also supported in OAP based on the memkind library for DCPMM.

-To apply Non-evictable cache strategy in your workload, please follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
+To apply noevict cache strategy in your workload, please follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.

 For Parquet file format, add these conf options:
 ```